Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 It is also more important for juvenile Rainbow Sharks.
 If you want this juvenile Shark to grow big with vibrant colors, it is important to ensure their diet is varied and never overly limited.
 The lack of variation may result in stunted growth and poor color expression.

-As for their feeding regime, you must intend to spread rainbow shark food range out over 2-3 sessions per day.
+As for their feeding regime, you must intend to spread the rainbow shark’s food range out over 2-3 sessions per day.
 The actual length of the feeding duration should be around 5 minutes.

 Why is my rainbow shark not eating?